Brian Kerr (Irish football manager)

-Brian Kerr (born 3 March 1953) is an Irish football manager.
 Born in Dublin, Kerr grew up playing football and boxing.
 At the age of 13, he took his first coaching role with the Crumlin United under-11 side.
 Realising later that he didn't have the talent to become a top player, he decided to focus on coaching.
 In 1986, he was appointed manager of the League of Ireland side St Patrick's Athletic.
 In 1992, when the club was facing liquidation, Kerr was among the investors who raised IR£82,000 to help save the club.
 In December 1996, he left St Patrick's to become the technical director of the Football Association of Ireland.